 Attend Senior College Meetings:

-Mayfield will be offering a Senior College Night at the beginning of the school year Make sure to mark your calendar.
+Mayfield will be offering a Senior College Planning Night Thursday, August 30th 2019 at 7:00 pm in the HS Cafe.
+Mark your calendar.

 Narrow your College List:

 Begin to narrow your College List to 5-8 schools.
 Spend time learning as much about these schools as possible through their websites, current students, the Counseling Department, etc.